Ian2020/ledgerawk/README.md

 ### Auto-populate Postings

 You can teach ledgerimport to automatically fill in postings.
-It will look for a file `.ledgerimport` in your home directory.
+It will look for a file `.ledgerimport` in the current dir and then in your home directory.
 Format is:

 ```
 # Comment line